-The textbook example of how to do this is American News of Miami, who owns multiple “news” websites where they sell advertising.
-It has been uncovered that they write one story, then spin in for different audiences on different platforms.
+The textbook example of how to do this is American News of Miami, which owns multiple “news” websites where they sell advertising.
+It has been uncovered that they write one story, then spin it for different audiences on different platforms.
 Their business model is to attract readers via controversy and sell ads.

 They write outrageous clickbait headlines appropriate for their different audiences.
 A specific example from Feb 22nd of 2017 is:

 Liberal Society: White House FINALLY Gives Kellyanne Conway The Boot, Are You Glad?

 Conservative 101: White House Just Gave Conway The Boot, Prepare To Be Infuriated

 The articles beneath those headlines contained the same basic details but from completely different political perspectives.

 Because of what they sell, and how they sell it, controversy works very well for them.Check out our Digital PR Platform

 University of Moncton